 This week, I travelled back to the place I was thirteen years ago when 9/11 happened.
 I didn’t have much of a choice – the travel was for a work conference – the same event I was attending on Sept.
 11, 2001.
 It was a regional conference held in Erie, Penn.
-At least we are at a different hotel.
+At least we are at a different hotel this time.
 Even so, the idea of going back there made me irrationally worried that a similar disaster would happen.

 Back on 9/11, we were in the middle of our three-day conference when the first plane crashed into the World Trade Center building.
 The organizers stopped the meeting.
 Some of us watched news reports in the hotel bar and lobby.
 Others went to their rooms.
 Several colleagues from New York made frantic calls to their loved ones back home.